Protocol Specification

 2.5 Velocity Mechanism: Money That Moves

 A progressive annual rate (3%-6%) applies to balances held above GX 100 for 360 or more accumulated days.
+The rate rises in defined bands with the size of the idle surplus, while the first band, every balance up to GX 100, is permanently exempt at 0%.
 This mechanism serves four simultaneous functions:

 - Anti-hoarding: Idle capital incurs a holding cost, incentivising productive deployment